 The Former Yugoslav Republic of Macedonia: Enhancing Inter-Ethnic Community Dialogue and Collaboration in FYR Macedonia

-The programme focused on improving inter-cultural relations and building an inclusive civic national identity through awareness-raising programmes in schools, and by working with local leaders, civil society and the media to facilitate peaceful co-existence.
-It also worked with national and local bodies to ensure that decision-making around community priorities is an inclusive process that builds consensus among the country's many different communities.
+The programme supported awareness-raising programmes in schools and worked with local leaders, civil society and the media to facilitate peaceful co-existence among groups.
+It also worked with national and local bodies to ensure that decision-making around community priorities is an inclusive process that builds consensus among the country's diverse communities.

-- Digital educational content developed and launched in school to promote multi-culturalism and inter-ethnic relations in schools.
-Life Skills Based Education curriculum developed and adopted as compulsory for all secondary schools in the country.
-Youth centers providing joint extra-curricular activities established in the cities of Kumanovo, Kicevo and Struga.
+- Digital educational content was developed and launched to promote multi-culturalism and inter-ethnic relations in schools.
+A Life Skills-Based Education curriculum was developed and adopted as compulsory for all secondary schools in the country.
+Youth centers providing joint extra-curricular activities were established in the cities of Kumanovo, Kicevo and Struga.

-- Representatives of civil society organizations and community leaders trained in dispute resolution methodologies.
-Grants implemented to enhance inter-ethnic dialogue in universities and three pilot municipalities.
-“Diversity Reporting” handbook distributed to journalists offering guidelines on how to reflect country’s diversity.
+- More than 100 representatives of civil society organizations and community leaders were trained in dispute resolution.
+Grants were implemented to enhance inter-ethnic dialogue in universities and three pilot municipalities.
+A “Diversity Reporting” handbook was distributed to journalists offering guidelines on how to reflect the country’s diversity.

 - In an effort to improve inter-ethic dialogue, the programme created new mechanisms at the local sub-governmental level called peace councils as well as a quasi-independent body for mediation support.
 It also created youth educational and cultural programmes, including the provision of language classes for minority young people to allow them better access to services.